kennysong/OOP-Project/bart_gtfs/README.md

 #### calendar.txt

-This defines a list of services (for trips) based on the days (Mon-Sun) in which the service is active.
+This defines a list of service IDs (for trips) based on the days (Mon-Sun) in which the service is active.